bgur123/2p-ROI-Selector/README.md

 -Manual numbering of layers based on visual inspection
-	-Can be done in GUI integrated or external figures
+	-Can be done in GUI integrated or external figures -Manual assignment of groups for ROIs
+	-Layer numbers (M1 etc.) and cell types(L2-L3) can be labeled.
 -Transferring ROI masks from one image to another image within same fly dataset -Options include:
 	- Moving the mask